Minister of Foreign Affairs (Vietnam)

-The minister of foreign affairs is the Government of Vietnam member in charge of the Ministry of Foreign Affairs.
+The Minister of Foreign Affairs is the Government of Vietnam's cabinet member in charge of the Ministry of Foreign Affairs.
 Moreover, member of Council for National Defense and Security.
-Since 2007, the minister of foreign affairs served as Deputy Prime Minister and sometimes a member of the Politburo, making this ministership one of the highest ranking members in the Vietnamese cabinet.
-The current Vietnamese acting minister of foreign affairs is Lê Hoài Trung.
+Since 2007, the Minister of Foreign Affairs served as Deputy Prime Minister and sometimes a member of the Politburo, making this ministership one of the highest ranking members in the Vietnamese cabinet.
+The current Vietnamese Minister of Foreign Affairs is Lê Hoài Trung.

 List of ministers

 This is a list of ministers of foreign affairs of the Socialist Republic of Vietnam and its historical antecedents: